dartmouth-cs98/18w-si32/docs/getting-started/README.md

 you implement a bot that simply moves each of the units available to it in a random direction on every turn.
 Lets improve upon this decidedly naïve strategy.

-Streamer will simply send its units towards an enemy hive every turn, no matter where they are.
+Streamer will send its units towards an enemy hive every turn, no matter where they are.
 It loops over all the cells where it has units, and issues commands to move all of them one square closer to the first enemy hive returned by GameHelper.